erasme/erajs/README.md

 # Description

-Era is a JavaScript framework written by Daniel Lacroix at ERASME (http://www.erasme.org) in the departement of Rhône.
+Era is a JavaScript framework written by ERASME (http://www.erasme.org/) in the Departement of Rhône.

 The main features of the framework are :